You are free to choose, but you are not free of the consequences of those choices.

 People seemingly have a tendency, or a bias, to assume that their past doesn’t matter.
 But I disagree.
 Your past choices made you who you are today.
 We will carry that with us until the day we cease to exist.
 We can’t simply erase what happened in the past just because we want to, or because it’s inconvenient to us in the present.

 People try to rationalize that the choices they’ve made in the past don’t matter.
-That it’s not those decisions that made us who we are today.
+It’s not those decisions that made us who we are today.

 But that’s exactly what it is.
 We are who we are as a consequence of our choices in the past.